Sander-Brilman/php-website-template/readme.md

     break;
 ```

-And that is all there is to it :)
+And that is how easy it can be :)

-## How to use > Redirects
+## How to use > Set redirects

 To set redirects you can use the **/assets/php/redirects.php** file.
 Here you can set condidions for your redirects.
-This file is run after the `$url_array` variable is defined, So you can check for the correct url.
+This file is run after the `$url_array` variable is defined, So you can use the url values inside your conditions.

 ```php
 if ($url_array[0] == 'search' && !isset($_GET['order'])) {